JuHubby/bad-bank-app-create-react-app-Integration-Backend/README.md

 ## Installation Guidelines:
  This project was initiated using the Create React App tool (found in the client folder), and the backend was integrated in its respective server folder, connecting with the browser as follows:

 #### Cloning this repository to your local machine:
 - Open your terminal or VS Code and navigate to the directory where you want the local repository to be copied.
 - type `git clone https://github.com/JuHubby/bad-bank-app-create-react-app-Integration-Backend.git`
 - Wait for the cloning process to complete, and you will have a local copy of the repository.

+**Note 1: Ensure you are using Node.js version 18 or higher.
+Also, make sure to have MongoDB running in Docker.
+Start MongoDB first, then run the server, and finally, run the client-side application.**

-**Note: This app also utilizes libraries such as Bootstrap React, React-DOM, Formik, and others in both the client and server folders.
+**Note 2: This app also utilizes libraries such as Bootstrap React, React-DOM, Formik, and others in both the client and server folders.
 Ensure you install these dependencies by running npm install in each folder (client and server).**

 #### Running the Application: